Hinduism

 Upanishads:

-Upanishads - there are the so called "principal Upanishads"; various sources say that they are 11 in number, or even 13 or more.
-The source from Wikipedia says that the following 11 belong to the class of the "principal Upanishads":
+Upanishads - there are the so-called "principal Upanishads"; various sources say that they are 11 in number, or even 13 or more.
+Wikipedia says that the following 11 belong to the class of the "principal Upanishads":

 1. Aitareya, 2.
 Brhadaranyaka, 3.
 Isa, 4.
 Taittiriya, 5.
 Katha, 6.
 Chandogya, 7.
 Kena, 8.
 Mundaka, 9.
 Mandukya, 10.
 Prashna, 11.
 Svetasvatara

-The remembered words of God - SMRITI
+The remembered word of God - SMRITI

 A)